 The important element here is that the motivation: your 90-day plan “why”, all come from your strategy.
 Without a strategy in place, it can become hard work sticking to your 90-day plan.
 Creating an effective strategy is a subject for another day.

 In this article, I’m going to help you get answers to some of the most common questions about creating a 90-day plan.
 I will also share with you how you can get access to a 90-day plan template I built and use in my own businesses.
+(PS. as well as some information on Sukuma, see below)

 3 must stick-to strategies in setting your 90-day business plan: